 A: You need to understand what features you are looking for.
-Do you need it to pass 3D signal or power a second zone like your back porch speakers?
+Do you need it to pass 4K or 3D signal or power a second zone like your back porch speakers?
 How much power do you need out of the amplifier and will it drive your speakers?
-How many inputs do I need and do I need them to up convert my signal to HDMI?
+How many HDMI inputs do I need, or do I need an input for my record player?
 Do I need XM radio built in or other streaming audio features?
-Be careful of a salesman that doesn't ask you a lot of questions when picking out a receiver.
+Be careful of a salesman that doesn't ask you a lot of questions when picking out a receiver

 What other Components do I need?

 A: Cable depends on your location and service providers.
 Some area's can't get a cable line out to their homes so satellite is the only way to go.
-Some Cable providers are just not very good and are a little behind in their equipment and service.
+Most Cable providers provide a solid signal to your home and have come a long way with their equipment providing DVR and whole house systems.
 Satellite is the same no matter where you are, but does require a dish usually mounted to your house.
 Weather can be a factor causing bad reception and you may not have TV in a bad storm.
 Satellite companies like DirecTV and Dish Network have come a long way and offer a full high definition line up including local channels.

 A: DVD Players have for a long time replaced the VCR for playing back movies in your home, but recently they have gotten much better.
 Blu-ray DVD's hold over 6 times the information as a standard DVD and can provide you a higher resolution picture as well as audio formats that a standard DVD can hold.
-Blu-ray discs can give you 1080p resolution to your TV and Dolby TrueHD and DTS-HD™ Master Audio to your receiver giving you the most realistic sound possible.
+UHD or Ultra High Definition DVD players can play 4K content with the amazing detail and give you the best quality audio like Dolby Atmos or DTS:X.

 A: All of these components can be located wherever you want.
 If you chose to located the equipment in a cabinet, just make sure that it is vented.
 Placing equipment in a closet is a great idea because there is usually extra room in a coat closet for a small rack of equipment.
 The trick to having your equipment remotely located is keeping it cool and having a remote control system which can be either IR (infrared) or RF (radio frequency) that allows you to control your equipment from the other room.